phyver/GameShell/doc/mission.md

 ```

 _Note:_ don't forget to include dummy missions in the corresponding
-`index.txt` file, or it won't be included in GameShell executable archives by
+`default.idx` file, or it won't be included in GameShell executable archives by
 default.